JBurlison/Pandaros.Settlers/README.md

 To see your current difficulty level type /difficulty

 ## Knight Patrols
 Once research you can craft Patrol Banners at the workbench.
+Knight patrols require Swords.
+They will always use the best sword in the stockpile.
+Knights also get first pick (after the player) of armor.
+Knights are also tougher than other colonists and take 50% less damage before any armor is applied.
 Use the Patrol Tool (it goes into your stockpile after its researched) on your toolbar to do the following:

 * Left Click: Place a Patrol Flag
 * Right Click: Comfirm Patrol and start Job.